 -Atheists commonly portray Christians as establishing their beliefs on an empty shell of faith.
-In other words, opponents of Christianity argue that the entire religion is based on belief without any substantiated evidence.
 It is claimed that Christians uphold their beliefs on completely biased and irrational grounds, which means that they are allegedly based on personal feelings and so-called revelations.
-Many atheists maintain that we must possess "factual evidence" in order to believe in something with any degree of certainty.
-In summary, they reject the validity of anything that cannot be proven or tested in a laboratory.
-The people who subscribe to this view, known as scientism, automatically deem things that are beyond the scope of a laboratory to be false.
-A great deal of atheists and naturalists are quick to rule out the possibility of truth in anything that does not appeal to their five senses.
+Many atheists reject the validity of anything that cannot be proven or tested in a laboratory.
+The people who subscribe to this view, known as scientism, automatically deem the supernatural realm to be nonexistent because it transcends the scope of the natural world.
+A great deal of atheists are quick to rule out the possibility of truth in anything miraculous because they subscribe to naturalism.

--On the contrary, it is quite unreasonable to dismiss any given idea (the concept of religion) as being false when there is no "scientific evidence" for establishing such a denial.
-The people who subscribe to scientism (including famous proponents such as Richard Dawkins) are being utterly inconsistent with their own ideological framework (that everything must be proven or disproved in a laboratory) because they are not making a verdict in accordance to the known facts.
+-It is quite unreasonable to dismiss any given idea (the concept of religion or the miraculous) as being false when there is no "scientific evidence" for establishing such a denial.
+The people who subscribe to scientism (including famous proponents such as Richard Dawkins) are being utterly inconsistent with their own ideological framework (that everything must be proven or disproved in a laboratory) because they are not making a verdict in accordance with known facts.
 What atheists term as "no evidence" (for the existence of God) cannot simply be regarded as "evidence against" the existence of God.
-Silence is not a substitute for evidence or reason.
-It is not reasonable to suggest that faith is inherently superstitious, since there are many things that we know to be real but cannot offer tangible evidence for (consider, for example, our own existence).
+It is not reasonable to suggest that faith is inherently superstitious, since there are many things that we know to be real but cannot prove in a laboratory.

 Misrepresenting Biblical Faith:

--Faith in itself is not merely a mental conviction that is founded without evidence.
+-Biblical faith in itself is not merely a mental conviction that is founded without evidence.
 It is not equivalent to blind submission.
 It is not simply an irrational whim or a form of wishful thinking.
 There is a relationship between the notions of faith and certainty.
 We must have certainty beyond a shadow of a doubt in order to truly believe in anything.
-Our faith must be tested or proven.
-It must be based on reason, which operates on the basis of our free will.
-Our faith is based on reason.
+Our faith must be tested or proven (1 Thessalonians 5:21).
+It must be based on reason.
+Our faith is based on evidence.
 It is based on what we know to be true.
 This is what constitutes true, biblical faith in the fundamental tenants of the Christian religion.
-Faith and reason do not contradict, but rather compliment and supplement each other.
+Faith and reason do not contradict, but rather compliment each other.

 Boundaries Of Scientific Investigation:

--Additionally, it is impossible to examine the truth of everything that we have seen or heard each day.
-Our lives are simply too short to test the validity of everything that we may have learned, whether we obtained knowledge from experience, education, or from some other source.
-Neither are we able to possess infallible certainty because our minds are limited by design.
-We are all liable to error.
+-It is impossible to examine the truth of everything that we have seen or heard every day.
+Our lives are simply too short to test the validity of everything that we may have learned, whether we obtained knowledge from experience or education.
 To doubt the truth behind everything would inevitably result in infinite regression.
-This would undermine the concept of certainty, as well as it would trust.
+Such would undermine the concept of certainty, as well as trust.
 It would corrode the objectivity of education and court rulings.
-Humans inevitably have faith, which includes atheists because they claim to have reasons for rejecting the God of the Bible.
-Faith is necessary for relationships.
-We can know things beyond a shadow of a doubt.
+Human beings inevitably have faith, which includes atheists because they claim to have reasons for rejecting the God of the Bible.
+Faith is necessary for the establishment of relationships.
+We can know things beyond a reasonable doubt.
 Hence, it is wrong for atheists to charge that any degree of faith is irrational.
 They inevitably have a degree of faith because the existence of God cannot be disproven.
 Do atheists have faith in their own existence?
-The real problem is that skeptics are refusing to accept the evidence that Christians present in favor of the biblical worldview, as well as arguments in favor of God's existence.
+The real problem is that skeptics are refusing to accept the evidence that Christians present in favor of a theistic worldview and the Bible.

 Understanding That Scientific Inquiry Has Limitations (And Thereby Refutes Scientism):